sparkfun/WiFly-Shield/src/WiFly/README.txt

   * Added 'SpiUartTerminal' troubleshooting tool.

+  * Added some debugging support.

+  * Modified command mode entry method to hopefully work more reliably.

+  * Modified software reboot to hopefully work more reliably.

 + alpha 1 -- 31 August 2010 -- "August Gratitude"

   * Change default crystal speed to match new 14MHz crystal used.